 Accordingly, excellence on this dimension is a coherent body of work that is significant and sufficient in quantity and quality to make an outstanding and impactful contribution to the improvement in the curriculum of the Darden School and other institutions.
 It is the candidate's responsibility to demonstrate the underlying analytical framework that underpins and integrates the work into a coherent body.

 c.
-Contributions to Advancing Business Practice or Public Policy
+Contributions to Scholarship: Advancing Research